selfint/code-blocks/README.md

 ## Requirements

--   `node` / `npm`: Used to download tree-sitter language parsers.
+- `npm`: Used to download and build tree-sitter language parsers.
 Can be installed from [here](https://nodejs.org/en/download).

--   **OPTIONAL:** `tree-sitter`: Used for tree-sitter language parsers that need to be locally built.

-    After installing `npm`, can be installed by running:
-    `npm i -g tree-sitter-cli`.

-    If you don't want to install this, there's a good chance you don't need to.
-Try the extension without it, it will notify you if it is required.
+Must be in `PATH`.

 ### Note